Navigating the Financial Landscape: How Advisors Make Money

 There are two standards of care when it comes to consumer protection.
 First is the broker-dealer suitability standard of care.
 Advisors that work for the broker-dealer are considered registered representatives and are sales reps for the broker-dealer.
-They are paid through commissions and the products and recommendations that they provide must be considered suitable, which means the financial professional must only have an adequate reason to believe a recommendation fits the client’s financial situation, needs, and other investments.
-The advisor can recommend products that pay a higher commission as opposed to the best option because it fits the definition of suitable.
+They are paid through commissions.
+The products and recommendations they provide must be considered suitable, which means the financial professional must only have an adequate reason to believe a recommendation fits the client’s financial situation, needs, and other investments.
+The advisor can recommend products that pay a higher commission instead of the best option because it fits the “suitable” definition.

 A fiduciary duty is the second and highest standard of care.
 Fiduciaries are legally obligated to work in your best interest at all times and go through a prudent process to determine what’s in their client’s best interest.
 A common analogy is “Suitability is a salesman who sells you a suit that fits.
 Fiduciary is selling you a suit that actually looks good on you”.

-Advisors that work for life insurance companies work in the best interest of the insurance company as their agents.
-Agents that sell life insurance and annuities can be paid up to 100% of your first year’s premium in commission for life insurance, and annuities can pay up to 10% of premium in commission (this can amount to tens if not hundreds of thousands of dollars in commissions).
-Life insurance and annuities can be a critical part of your comprehensive financial plan, but you need to understand that there might be a major conflict of interest in why a product is being recommended.
+Advisors who work for life insurance companies work in the insurance company’s best interest as their agents.
+Agents that sell life insurance and annuities can be paid up to 100% of your first year’s premium in commission for life insurance, and annuities can pay up to 10% of the premium in commission (this can amount to tens if not hundreds of thousands of dollars in commissions).
+Life insurance and annuities can be a critical part of your comprehensive financial plan.
+Still, you need to understand that there might be a major conflict of interest in why a product is recommended.

-I might be a little biased, but having been associated with all three of these different business models, the RIA channel (specifically as a fee-only RIA) is the only way to truly work in the best interest of the clients.
+I might be a little biased, but having been associated with all three of these different business models, the RIA channel (specifically as a fee-only RIA) is the only way to work in clients’ best interest.
 Being compensated in a “fee-only” capacity is critical to this relationship.
 A fee-only advisor is not paid differently based on their recommendations, whereas the introduction of commissions by human nature will interject major conflicts of interest into recommendations.
-Because the fee-only business has received such positive press over the last decade, registered representatives and insurance agents created the “fee-based” description in trying to confuse consumers.
-In an attempt to fix this problem amongst CFP® professionals, the CFP Board restricts CERTIFIED FINANCIAL PLANNER™ certificants from using the term “fee-based” and requires them instead to describe their compensation method as “fees and commissions”.
-While this certainly helps, only a small portion of the advisor population are CFP® professionals and even fewer are fee-only, so the rest of the industry is free to keep using this misleading term.
+Because the fee-only business has received such positive press over the last decade, registered representatives and insurance agents created the “fee-based” description to confuse consumers.
+In an attempt to fix this problem amongst CFP® professionals, the CFP Board restricts CERTIFIED FINANCIAL PLANNER™ certificants from using the term “fee-based” and requires them instead to describe their compensation method as “fees and commissions.”
+While this certainly helps, only a small portion of the advisor population are CFP® professionals, and even fewer are fee-only.
+Hence, the rest of the industry is free to keep using this misleading term.

-A fee-only financial advisor is defined by the CFP Board as someone that is compensated solely by the client, with neither the advisor nor any related party receiving compensation that is contingent on the purchase or sale of a financial product.
-This means that anyone associated with a broker-dealer or that is insurance licensed cannot call themselves fee-only and has major conflicts of interest in their recommendations and business model.
-They can obviously mitigate these conflicts of interest and find ways to work around them, but a fee-only advisor has chosen just to eliminate these inherent conflicts of interest from their business model to better serve their clients.
+The CFP Board defines a fee-only financial advisor as someone compensated solely by the client, with neither the advisor nor any related party receiving compensation contingent on the purchase or sale of a financial product.
+This means that anyone associated with a broker-dealer or insurance licensed cannot call themselves fee-only and has major conflicts of interest in their recommendations and business model.
+They can obviously mitigate these conflicts of interest and find ways to work around them.
+Still, a fee-only advisor has chosen to eliminate these inherent conflicts of interest from their business model to serve their clients better.